Jiaxi-Wu-Dev/studynotes/Java Notes 2021.md

 Definitions
 Package - a way to organize your java projects, for now consider them as folders with learnprogramming in our example being a subfolder of academy.
 Companies use their domain names reversed.

+Data types are divided into two groups:

+    Primitive data types - includes byte, short, int, long, float, double, boolean and char Non-primitive data types - such as String, Arrays and Classes (you will learn more about these in a later chapter)

 Java Syntax
 ![](/assets/images/2021-07-26-16-07-00.png)